Amari Cooper: College career

-Sophomore season

 As a sophomore in 2013, Cooper played in 12 games with seven starts, missing two games due to injury.
 He had 45 receptions for a team-high 736 yards and four touchdowns.
-He had his best game of the season against Auburn in the Iron Bowl, recording six receptions for 178 yards, including a school record 99-yard touchdown reception from quarterback A. J. McCarron.
-In the Sugar Bowl against Oklahoma, he had nine receptions for 121 yards in the 45–31 loss.
+Cooper had his best game of the season against Auburn in the Iron Bowl, recording six receptions for 178 yards, including a school record 99-yard touchdown reception from quarterback A. J. McCarron.
+In the Sugar Bowl against Oklahoma, Cooper had nine receptions for 121 yards in the 45–31 loss.

-Junior season

 As a junior in 2014, Cooper set numerous single-season and career records for Alabama.
 Against Tennessee, he broke Alabama's single game receiving yards record, finishing with 224.
-He later matched the record against Auburn.
-For the season, Cooper had 124 receptions for 1,727 yards and 16 touchdowns, both school records.
+Cooper later matched the record against Auburn.
+For the season, he had 124 receptions for 1,727 yards and 16 touchdowns, both school records.
 In addition, his 124 receptions were an SEC record.
-He became Alabama's all-time leader in receptions (228), receiving yards (3,463), and receiving touchdowns (31).
-Cooper was a finalist for the Heisman Trophy, finishing third behind Marcus Mariota and Melvin Gordon.
-He won the Biletnikoff Award that season and was also named a unanimous All-American.
+Cooper became Alabama's all-time leader in receptions (228), receiving yards (3,463), and receiving touchdowns (31).
+He was a finalist for the Heisman Trophy, finishing third behind Marcus Mariota and Melvin Gordon.
+Cooper won the Biletnikoff Award that season and was also named a unanimous All-American.

-After his junior season, Cooper entered the 2015 NFL Draft.
+After his junior season, Cooper entered the 2015 NFL draft.